Austat/ComfyUI-RemacriScale/README.md

 # ComfyUI-RemacriScale
-Using Remacri upscaler, upscale a video and then downscale.
+Using Remacri upscaler, upscale a video using one of three providers supported by onnx and then downscale.

 Supported methods are: